Campus Police parking policy

 - Official visitors who plan to be on the campus must obtain a temporary parking permit

-from the College Police, allowing visitors to park in designated areas.
+from the Campus Police, allowing visitors to park in designated areas.

 Parking By Campus